 His campaigning over Newham issues such as the brutal Canning Town housing regeneration scheme, the Council’s unsuccessful attempt to wreck the local community’s Queens Market, the unnecessary huge Stratford casino, the controversial Excel Arms Fair in Docklands and the socially divisive ‘Olympic mega-mosque’ at West Ham, drew the attention of the London, national and occasionally international media.

 Since losing his council seat in May 2010, Alan has been free to pursue his interests outside Newham.
 He now works part-time in the parliamentary office of a cross-bench Peer in the House of Lords; has pursued his eight-year campaign against the mega-mosque and in favour of a wider community use for the site (the latest plans for the mega-mosque were finally and unanimously rejected by the local planning authority and the Mayor of London in December 2012, and by the Secretary of State for the Department for Communities and Local Government, Greg Clark, in October 2015); is actively involved in a campaign against BPAS’s latest abortion centre in east London; and has engaged in exposing the intolerant illiberal nature of much gay politics and the socially destructive consequences of the gay political agenda.
 He respects Muslims, abortionists and gays, but reckons that in our liberal democracy we must be allowed the freedom to scrutinise their (and other) public agendas and activities without let, hindrance or politically-correct silencing.

 He is also concerned about the intensifying persecution of Christian believers around the world, and in this context has visited Nigeria and Pakistan.
 In 2011 he co-founded LoveJos (now LoveJustice) to help draw attention to the suffering of Christians and other minorities in northern Nigeria.
-In January 2014 he started working part-time for a humanitarian aid and advocacy charity with local partners in Africa and Asia.
+During 2014 he worked part-time for a humanitarian aid and advocacy charity with local partners in Africa and Asia.